Doggy style! Japan’s Most Pampered Pooches!

 Japanese people are the most stylish people in the world.
 Period.

-It’s a country ubiquitous with great fashion and quality clothing.
+It’s a country ubiquitous with creative fashion and quality clothing.
 This eye for great taste is the reason why Japanese people look so effortlessly cool and chic.
 However, dressing up and looking good doesn’t just stop at the people.
 I want to now turn your head to man’s best friend: the dog.

 All over Japan, the streets have become a popular catwalk for pet pooches.
 Though instead of being understated and chic, in typical minimalist Japanese style, pooch fashion is akin to Harajuku style: there’s nothing understated about it.
 This subculture of fashion is all about standing out and getting noticed.